 A hotel in downtown Porto, the InterContinental Porto - Palacio das Cardosas Hotel is recommended by our honeymoons guide.

 Staying Nearby in Nova de Gaia

-A great place to eat in Vila Nova de Gaia is found at the Taylor Port works, where you'll find Restaurante Barao Fladga.
-Great food, wine, and view for a reasonable price with a good wine.
+A great place to eat in Vila Nova de Gaia is Restaurante Barao Fladga, found at the Taylor Port works.
+There you'll find great food, wine, and view for a reasonable price with a good wine.